ajgorhoe/IGLib.workspace.doc.codedoc/generated/0readme_generated.txt

 This directory contains generated code documentation.
 The contained directories are therefore ignored.

-Yet the directory itself is part of repository in because this arrangement creates less trouble for maintenance and testing of code doc. generation.
+Yet the directory itself is part of repository because this arrangement creates less trouble for maintenance and testing of code doc. generation.

 When Doxygen is run directly by providing the configuration file, it